-The dentist examined my jaw and took an x-ray.
+The dentist examined my jaw and took an X-ray.
 Lo and behold, it was TMJ.
-She advised me to take things easy and do things that relaxed me like painting, walking, yoga; etc. She taught me facial massages and movements to help and suggested asprin for the pain.
+She advised me to take things easy and do things that relaxed me like painting, walking, yoga; etc. She taught me facial massages and movements to help and suggested aspirin for the pain.
 But none of this worked.
 I was back within a week. $300 later, I had a mouthguard to sleep in at night.

 This wasn’t easy either.
 I could not bear sleeping with the mouthguard at night.
 I would wake up to remove it.
 It was torture.

-This disorder can be mild and severe.
+This disorder can be mild or severe.
 For some, it goes away after treating it for a while.
 For others, it remains.
 I’ve had it for over three years now.
 I have jaw pain, headaches, soreness, and ear pain.
 Here are all of the symptoms.

 - Pain or soreness of the jaw